 Patio Doors and Energy Efficiency

 If you’re concerned about patio doors’ energy efficiency, don’t be!
-Patio doors can actually introduce an energy savings into your home, reducing your use of indoor lighting by letting that sunshine in.
+Patio doors can actually introduce an energy-saving into your home, reducing your use of indoor lighting by letting that sunshine in.
 (And if you don’t think that savings will be significant, just google the price of those recessed lighting bulbs!)

 The glass that you find in patio doors lets the light in, but that doesn’t mean it will let the cold in, too.
 Special features bring a degree of protection from the elements.
 As Lowes.com explains, “Triple pane glass can be filled with gas that makes it hard for heat and humidity to pass through, which helps you cut your energy costs.
 Low-E glass has an invisible metallic coating that keeps heat inside during winter and outside during summer… Vinyl patio doors are always UV-coated to protect against fading.
 You can also get UV-coated glass that acts like sunscreen for furniture inside your home.”
 So, as you can see, there are many options that allow homeowners to enjoy the benefits of patio doors without having to sacrifice energy efficiency.